Changissnz/the_charity_of_hate/README.md

 He had declined to be neutral.

 Whether that meant anything, in the end, was a question the world would have to answer without him.

+## The End

+Fuck you, too.
+Fuck you, too.